pimcore/data-importer/doc/03_Configuration/03_Import_Preview.md

 # Import Preview

-The import configuration allows to upload a preview file which helps to setup the [mapping configuration](06_Mapping_Configuration/README.md) and validate the expected results.
+The import configuration allows to show a preview of the data which helps to setup the [mapping configuration](06_Mapping_Configuration/README.md) and validate the expected results.